oracle/weblogic-kubernetes-operator/README.md

 # Getting started

 Before using the operator, you might want to read the [design philosophy](site/design.md) to develop an understanding of the operator's design, and the [architectural overview](site/architecture.md) to understand its architecture, including how WebLogic domains are deployed in Kubernetes using the operator.
+Also, worth reading are the details of the [Kubernetes RBAC definitions](site/rbac.md) required by the operator.

 ## Prerequisites

-*	Kubernetes 1.9.0+, 1.10.0, 1.11.0  (check with `kubectl version`).
+*	Kubernetes 1.10+, 1.11+, and 1.12.0+  (check with `kubectl version`).
 *	Flannel networking v0.9.1-amd64 (check with `docker images | grep flannel`)
 *	Docker 17.03.1.ce (check with `docker version`)
 *	Oracle WebLogic Server 12.2.1.3.0